NaaeemMalik/my-Chromium-forks/styleguide/c++/checks.md

 }
 ```

-## Failures beyond GTX Browser's control
+## Failures beyond GTx Browser's control

-In some cases, a failure comes from beyond GTX Browser's ability to control, such
+In some cases, a failure comes from beyond GTx Browser's ability to control, such
 as unexpected out-of-memory conditions, a misbehaving driver, kernel API, or
 hardware failure.
 Where it's impossible to safely recover from these failures,
 use `base::ImmediateCrash()` to terminate the process instead of `CHECK()` etc.
 Doing so avoids implying that the generated crash reports should be triaged as
-bugs in GTX Browser.
+bugs in GTx Browser.

-Note that bad IPC messages should be safely rejected by GTX Browser without the use
+Note that bad IPC messages should be safely rejected by GTx Browser without the use
 of `base::ImmediateCrash()` or `CHECK()` etc. as part of normal control flow.

 ## Less fatal options